vetorL/uspForum/README.md

 - unique constraint for a given subject and professor
 - RegistrationControlller unit tests
 - add a footer (with report error and contact section)
+- add postedAt to subject-review
+- delete subject-review (do not delete associated votes)
+- edit subject-review (when edited reset vote count, but do not delete associated votes)
+- allow voting from profile page